Robust Bayesian variable selection with sub-harmonic priors: Introduction

 as $n\to\infty$ where

 and $\BF^G\gvf\BIC$ is the BIC based alternative for standard Gaussian errors

 (See, e.g.~\cite{Hastie-etal-2009}, Chapter 7.)
-Since $\varphi(s,r)$ does not depend on $n$, \eqref{eq:intro.approxBF} is asymptotically equivalent to BIC with a simple $O(1)$ rational correction function depending upon $\nu$ as well as the $R$-squares and the numbers of predictors.
+Since $\varphi_0(s,r)$ does not depend on $n$, \eqref{eq:intro.approxBF} is asymptotically equivalent to BIC with a simple $O(1)$ rational correction function depending upon $\nu$ as well as the $R$-squares and the numbers of predictors.
 Actually this is a special case of Theorem \ref{thm:Laplace} in which several Bayes factors under Gaussian errors which have been proposed in earlier studies, are shown to have similar asymptotic approximations.
 While the main theme in this paper is to develop the relationship \eqref{BF:intro} under sub-harmonic priors, we believe that this asymptotic equivalence is another noteworthy contribution, in particular, from the computational point of view.
 In Section \ref{sec:consistency}, we show that our Bayes factor has model selection consistency uniformly over the class of \sss error distributions, as $n \to \infty$ and $p$ is fixed.
 It also follows from these results that several model selection methods recently studied in the literature for Gaussian errors have model selection consistency for the entire class of \sss error distributions.
+In Section \ref{sec:null}, we indicate an alternative development which allows all $2^p$ possible models.
+We emphasize once more that the inclusion of all $2^p$ possible models (including the null model) requires only a slight modification of the developments in the main body of the paper and that resulting Bayes factor is of the form given in \eqref{eq:intro.approxBF} with $n-1$ replaced by $n$, $q_{\bgm}$ by $q_{\bgm}+1$, $p$ by $p+1$, $R^2_{\bgm}$ by $\check{R}_{\bgm}^2$, and $R^2_F$ by $\check{R}_F^2$ where

+are the ``non-centered'' coefficients of determination.
+Further, model consistency (including for the null model) holds for this modification.
 We provide illustrations of the method and comparisons with other methods using both simulated and real data in Section \ref{sec:ex}.
 We give concluding remarks in Section \ref{sec:cr}.
 The Appendix presents some of the more technical proofs.